danielstegink/HollowKnight.EnchantedMask/EnchantedMask/SPOILERS.md

 ## Glyph of Exploration
  - Common
  - Unlocked by purchasing all of Cornifer's maps
- - Increases movement speed
+ - Increases movement speed by 20%

 ## Glyph of Childhood
  - Rare
  - Unlocked by rescuing all the grubs and receive Grubfather's final reward
- - Increases SOUL gained from Grubsong and damage dealt by Grubberfly's Elegy
+ - Increases SOUL gained from Grubsong by 125%
+ - Increases damage dealt by Grubberfly's Elegy by 180%

 ## Glyph of Deceit
  - Common
  - Unlocked by defeating the False Knight
- - Reduces Stagger requirement of bosses
+ - Reduces Stagger requirement of bosses by 1

 ## Glyph of Shamanism
  - Uncommon
  - Unlocked by fully upgrading all spells and earning Soul Eater
- - Increases passive SOUL regeneration
+ - Passively generates 1 SOUL every 1.25 seconds

 ## Glyph of the Hunter
  - Rare
  - Unlocked by earning the Hunter's Mark
- - Increases all damage dealt
+ - Increases all damage dealt by 22.5%

 ## Glyph of the Past
  - Uncommon
  - Unlocked by defeating the Hornet Protector
- - Reduces Dash and Shadow Dash cooldowns
+ - Reduces Dash and Shadow Dash cooldowns by 16.5%

 ## Glyph of Love
  - Uncommon
  - Unlocked by earning Salubra's Blessing
- - Increases charm notches
+ - Increases charm notches by 2

 ## Glyph of Leadership
  - Uncommon
  - Unlocked by defeating the Mantis Lords
- - Increases nail range boost from Mark of Pride
+ - Increases nail range boost from Mark of Pride to 45%

 ## Glyph of Sorcery
  - Uncommon
  - Unlocked by defeating the Soul Master
- - Increases damage dealt by spells
+ - Increases damage dealt by spells by 30%

 ## Glyph of Honour
  - Uncommon
  - Unlocked by defeating the Dung Defender
- - Increases size of clouds created by Defender's Crest
+ - Doubles the size of size of clouds created by Defender's Crest

 ## Glyph of Crystals
  - Common
  - Unlocked by defeating the Enraged Guardian
- - Increases damage dealt by Crystal Heart
+ - Increases Crystal Heat damage by 50% of nail damage

 ## Glyph of Dreams
  - Uncommon
  - Unlocked by listening to the Seer's last words
- - Dream Nail deals damage in exchange for Essence
+ - Dream Nail deals 78 damage in exchange for 1 Essence

 ## Glyph of Greed
  - Common
  - Unlocked by defeating the Gorgeous Husk
- - Increases geo gained
+ - Increases geo gained by 5-100%

 ## Broken Glyph
  - Uncommon
  - Unlocked by defeating the Broken Vessel
- - Adds extra jumps to Monarch Wings
+ - Adds 2 extra jumps to Monarch Wings

 ## Glyph of the Nail
  - Uncommon
  - Unlocked by earning Nailmaster's Glory
- - Increases damage dealt by Nail Arts
+ - Increases damage dealt by Nail Arts by 55%

 ## Glyph of Protection
  - Rare
  - Unlocked by defeating the Hornet Sentinel
- - Chance to negate damage
+ - 22% chance of negating damage

 ## Glyph of Life
  - Common
  - Unlocked by earning Lifeblood Core
- - Chance to get lifeblood masks after healing
+ - 34% chance of gaining a Lifeblood mask after healing.
+Equipping Lifeblood charms increases this chance by 2-9%.

 ## Glyph of Motherhood
  - Uncommon
  - Unlocked by defeating the Flukemarm
- - Increases damage dealt by Flukenest
+ - Increases damage dealt by Flukenest by 67%

 ## Glyph of the Watcher
  - Uncommon
  - Unlocked by defeating Lurien
- - Increases damage dealt by companions
+ - Increases damage dealt by companions by 33%

 ## Glyph of the Teacher
  - Uncommon
  - Unlocked by defeating Monomon
- - Spawns lumaflies that damage the nearest enemy
+ - Spawns lumaflies that damage the nearest enemy every 2 seconds

 ## Glyph of the Beast
  - Uncommon
  - Unlocked by defeating Herrah
- - Increases the number of weaverlings spawned by Weaversong
+ - Doubles the number of weaverlings spawned by Weaversong

 ## Glyph of Sacrifice
  - Epic
  - Unlocked by defeating the Hollow Knight
- - Gives immunity for a short time after taking damage
+ - Gives immunity for 3.15 seconds after taking damage

 ## Glyph of Unn
  - Common
  - Unlocked by earning Shape of Unn
- - Increases movement speed while healing with Shape of Unn
+ - Increases movement speed while healing with Shape of Unn by 50%.
+Equipping Spore Shroom and/or Baldur Shell will increase speed by 5-15%.

 ## Glyph of the Fool
  - Epic
  - Unlocked by completing the Trial of the Fool
- - Increases healing speed
+ - Increases healing speed by 56%

 ## Glyph of Betrayal / Glyph of Warriors
  - Rare
  - Unlocked by defeating Traitor Lord.
 Defeating him with Cloth unlocks Glyph of Warriors.
- - Betrayal increases nail damage dealt.
-Warriors deals damage to the nearest enemy after taking damage.
+ - Betrayal increases nail damage dealt by 30%
+ - Warriors deals triple nail damage to the nearest enemy after taking damage

 ## Glyph of the King
  - Epic
  - Unlocked by earning Kingsoul
- - Chance to ignore environmental damage
+ - 36% chance of blocking damage from environmental hazards like spikes and acid

 ## Glyph of Wisdom
  - Uncommon
  - Unlocked by giving Elderbug a Delicate Flower
- - Slows time
+ - Slows time by 40%

 ## Glyph of Mourning
  - Rare
  - Unlocked by delivering the Delicate Flower to the grave of the Traitor's Child
- - Increases all damage dealt while at full health
+ - Increases all damage dealt by 90% while at full health

 ## Glyph of Darkness
  - Common
  - Unlocked by earning Void Heart
- - Increases damage dealt with Sharp Shadow
+ - Increases damage dealt with Sharp Shadow by 50%

 ## Glyph of Light
  - Epic
  - Unlocked by defeating the Radiance
- - Nail attacks will destroy most of the Radiance's attacks upon contact
+ - Nail attacks will destroy the Radiance's Spike, Nail and Orb attacks upon contact

 ## Glyph of Spores
  - Common
  - Unlocked by completing Mister Mushroom's journey
- - Increases damage dealt by Spore Shroom
+ - Increases damage rate of Spore Shroom clouds by 100%

 ## Glyph of Bravery
  - Rare
  - Unlocked by defeating White Defender five times
- - Increases size of clouds created by Defender's Crest and their damage rate
+ - Increases size of clouds created by Defender's Crest by 50% and increases their damage rate by 200%

  ## Glyph of Loneliness
  - Epic
  - Unlocked by defeating Grey Prince Zote four times
- - Increases damage dealt by Dive spells
+ - Increases damage dealt by Dive spells by 133%

  ## Glyph of Nightmares / Glyph of Friendship
  - Epic
  - Unlocked by defeating Nightmare King Grimm.
 Destroying the ritual with Brumm instead unlocks Glyph of Friendship.
- - Increases damage dealt by Grimmchild.
-Friendship adds an additional chance for Carefree Melody to trigger and block damage.
+ - Nightmares increases damage dealt by Grimmchild by 200%
+ - Friendship increases chance of Carefree Melody triggering by 29%

  ## Glyph of Binding
  - Legendary
  - Unlocked by completing the Path of Pain
- - Increases damage dealt by Thorns of Agony
+ - Increases damage dealt by Thorns of Agony by 500%

  ## Glyph of Honey
  - Rare
  - Unlocked by defeating Hive Knight
- - Adds a chance to heal for additional health when Hiveblood is equipped
+ - 37% chance to heal an additional Mask when Hiveblood is equipped